k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 This article describes the steps to be taken in order to setup the Fabric Catalog when using the Desktop Studio:

-* Installation of neo4j
+* Installation of neo4j - once per Studio environment.
-* Catalog configuration setup

-This setup should be performed once per project.
+* Catalog configuration setup - once per project.

 ## Installation of neo4j